AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Assets {#assets}

-* A folder with no name gets created in SPS (Scene7 Publishing System) while moving an asset from one folder to another in Experience Manager with Dynamic Media Scene7 configuration (NPR-32440).
+* A folder with no name gets created in Dynamic Media Classic while moving an asset from one folder to another in Experience Manager with Dynamic Media Classic configuration (NPR-32440).

 * Assets detail page of PDF files do not show action buttons in Experience Manager running on Dynamic Media Scene7 mode (NPR-32316).